DrGnNatsu/Obsidian-Note/Computer Architecture/Chapter 2.md

 - Special case: sll by bits multiplies by $2^i$
 Shift right (srl):
 - The maximum number of bits we can shift is 31 bits.
-- Special case: srl by bits divides by $2^i$(unsigned number only)
+- Special case: srl by bits divided by $2^i$(unsigned number only)
 ## AND Operation
 Bitwise AND two source operands
 - and: two source registers
 	- e.g., and $s0, $s1, $s2 # $s0 = $s1 & $s2
-- andi: the second source is a short integer number (16 bit)
+- andi: the second source is a short integer number (16-bit)
 	- 16 high-significant bits of the result are 0s
 	- e.g., andi $s0, $s1, 100 # $ s0 = {16’b0,$s1(5:0)&100}
 - Useful to mask bits in a register: